BMC-CS-340/BMC-CS-340.github.io/labs/Lab05.md

 You will need to have a TA check off on all your exercises.
 If you do not complete the lab during the lab session, you must have a TA check off all your exercises during office hours.
-You must get this lab checked off by the due date for HW04.

 ## Exercise 1 - Checkstyle

 During today's class we introduced checkstyle.
 Checkstyle is an open-sourced tool that allows one to easily check whether their code complies with customizable rules.

-Your task is to modify `LookupZip.java` from `lecture07` so that the checkstyle passes.
+Your task is to modify `LookupZip.java` from `lecture08` so that the checkstyle passes.

 Getting Started:
 1. Download the xml checkstyle from the course GitHub repository: ```wget https://raw.githubusercontent.com/BMC-CS-151/class-examples-f23/main/cs151_checks.xml```